 It is made around a larger object such as a larger cord or tube, to add a contrasting color or to join several cords.
 It can also be used as a covering.

-The golden Turk's Head shown here is joining the two kumihimo braid together.
+The golden Turk's Head shown here is joining the two kumihimo braids together.

 This particular one is a Five-Strand Turk's Head with 5 passes.